Hi, I’m Kathleen Crisley, Principal and Owner of Canine Catering Ltd in Christchurch New Zealand.

 I have been a dog person all my life.
 Reading Dick and Jane books in the first grade, I always wondered why Jane had to have the cat as a pet!

-I am currently Doggy Mom to Daisy, a Pointer who was re-homed with me in December 2003.
+From December 2003 to July 2014 I was Doggy Mom to Daisy, a Pointer who was re-homed with me.
+She was my heart dog – and my inspiration.
 I had lost my previous dog, Ebony, to cancer quite suddenly the previous October and out of the blue I got this email from an acquaintance:

 “Dear Kathleen, A lovely, gentle, abandoned 3 yr old speyed, black and white Pointer [English] bitch is desperately needing a permanent home.
 I have had you in mind and am wondering if you are ready for another dog?
 Daisy is yours if you want her.
 Contact …”

 Daisy joined me on 23 December 2003 to start our new life together.
 She had some intolerances to food and so I began baking dog treats for her to save her exposure to preservatives and other unnecessary additives.
 In 2007, I launched Canine Catering Ltd to sell my treats to other dog owners in New Zealand.

 I started to issue a monthly newsletter for customers and realised that I was connecting to a large body of information that should be shared amongst dog owners.
 For 9 months I wrote a monthly column for a website in New Zealand but the owners of that site closed it down and I decided to launch this blog so I can maintain control over content.